strategicdata/pmhc-mds-spec/doc/include/definitions.rst

     Episodes of care delivered to individuals who are recorded as Continuity of Support clients (see below) may be reported as Psychosocial Support.

-  **Changes in effect from 1 January 2019**

-  - A new Psychosocial Support ‘episode of care type’ has been added to the existing Principal Focus of Treatment Plan data item: New code 8.

 ----------